 Bladder control problems in women: Seek treatment

 Recognize the warning signs and symptoms of a bladder control problem.
-Know when you should seek a doctor's help and how you can get the most out of your visit.By Mayo Clinic Staff
+Understand when to seek a doctor's help and how to get the most out of your visit.By Mayo Clinic Staff

-If you're one of the many women who experience bladder control problems, don't let embarrassment keep you from getting the help you need.
+If you experience bladder control problems, don't let embarrassment keep you from getting the help you need.
 Leaking urine, having to urinate frequently and experiencing other symptoms of urinary incontinence aren't trivial consequences of childbirth or a natural part of aging.

 Not all doctors routinely ask about urinary function during an exam.
 It's up to you to take the first step.
-If you have bladder control problems, tell your doctor about them and ask for help.
+Tell your doctor about any bladder control problems and ask for help.

 Why to seek help